peter-sattler/money-transfer-ui/README.md

 :moneybag: I did NOT strive for cross-browser compatibility (tested on Safari only).
 :moneybag: Customer images are available for pre-loaded data only.
-:moneybag: Account transfer page should have drop-down lists for source and target accounts.
 :moneybag: Used CSS for rollovers since my navigation bar is text only.
 Javascript rollovers didn't make sense to me.
 :moneybag: Used session based cookies since nothing about the application is persistent anyway.